After the Great Recession, the Great Regression?

 But Monks insists that Berlin's own example proves there is an alternative.

-Germany's booming growth, and the parallel recovery in the Netherlands and Austria, whose economies are intertwined with Germany's, is based on long-term investments in high-quality manufacturing industry, he said.
+Germany's booming growth, and the parallel recovery in the Netherlands and Austria, whose economies are intertwined with Germany's, is based on long-term in high-quality manufacturing industry, he said.

 “These are not low-wage countries.
 They have privileged public servants, strong employment protection laws, strong collective agreements.

 “These are not short-term, shareholder, value-driven, flexibilised economies.
-Their prosperity is driven by long-term investment in and innovation,” Monks said.
+Their prosperity is driven by long-term investment in technology and innovation,” Monks said.

 Moreover, Germany subsidised companies to keep staff on the payroll working short-time when order books were empty, enabling them to retain a skilled workforce for the recovery.